Iden5347/odin-linked-list/README.md

-# odin-list
+# Ruby Lists
-Linked list to practice queues and stuff in TOP
+Linked list to practice queues and stuff in The Odin Project